First Neolithic tribes in Eastern Europe

-Mykola Tovkaylo supposed that after establishing contact with the culture of Körös in the the outsets of productive economy i.e agriculture and livestock (TOVKAYLO M.T., 1998, 1).
-However we can also assume that the elements of the new management have been made not only by simple contact, but together with the relocation of the Balkan population to the Steppe Bug region.
+Mykola Tovkaylo supposed that after establishing contact with the culture of Körös in the outsets of productive economy i.e agriculture and livestock (TOVKAYLO M.T., 1998, 1).
+However, we can also assume that the elements of the new management have been made not only by simple contact but together with the relocation of the Balkan population to the Steppe Bug region.

 Right: Trypillian pottery

-̉One way or another, but the connection of Trypillian culture that existed in V-III mill.
-BC on the Right-bank Ukraine (for more details, this topic is covered in the section "Semitic Tribes in Eastern Europe at Prehistoric Time"), with the Balkan cultures arte expressed sufficiently.
+ТOne way or another, but the connection of Trypillian culture that existed in V-III mill.
+BC on Right-bank Ukraine (for more details, this topic is covered in the section "Semitic Tribes in Eastern Europe at Prehistoric Time"), with the Balkan cultures are expressed sufficiently.
 You can even compare the pottery of Trypillian culture with Dimini culture ones.
 The common elements are spiral motifs and some others.
 Anthropological data support the idea that the creators of Trypillian culture were not autochthonous:

-The physical types of the people of the Tripollian culture is characterized by gracility and dolichocephaly.
-Morphological features of this type are wide spread in Western Europe, Mediterranean, Asia Minor, besides special affinity with the Tripollians is shown by cranial series of Central Europe and the Mediterranean Basin (KONDUKTOROVA T.S.
+The physical types of the people of the Tripollian culture are characterized by gracility and dolichocephaly.
+Morphological features of this type are widespread in Western Europe, Mediterranean, Asia Minor, besides special affinity with the Tripollians is shown by cranial series of Central Europe and the Mediterranean Basin (KONDUKTOROVA T.S.
 1973, 49)